My main research interests are:

 - Contributed to failure mitigation of sensory data.

-- Involved in a various of discussions / meetings.
+- Involved in a various of regular discussions / meetings.